Trinity House of Leith: Masters and Mariners of Leith

 Pupils from the nearby Leith Primary School are taught about the history of Trinity House and offer scripted tours of the building to other schools and a variety of selected guests.

 History of the building

 In 1555 the Incorporation had sufficient funds to build a hospital at the Kirkgate.
-The basement and vaults of the 16th century building were incorporated into the current building, which was designed by Thomas Brown in the neoclassical style and completed in 1818.
+The basement and vaults of the 16th-century building were incorporated into the current building, which was designed by Thomas Brown in the neoclassical style and completed in 1818.
 The new building had three bays on the front elevation and featured a porch with paired Doric order columns on the ground floor; there was a large window with Ionic order columns and semi-circular fanlight window above on the first floor.

+The collection includes a portrait of Mary, Queen of Scots.
+The antiquary John Pinkerton had it engraved for his Scottish Gallery in 1799, and at the time it was thought to be a picture of Mary of Guise the founder of the incorporation.